 Perimeter landscaping of parking shall meet all standards below:

 A. Screening shall be provided by installing along the perimeter of the parking lot a continuous row of evergreen shrubs max, separation 4’ on center but in no case less than what is necessary to achieve a complete visual screening depending on the variety of shrubs planted (minimum height 2’ at installation, expected height at maturity at least 6’ except adjacent to street right-of-way where the expected height at maturity is at least 4') and/or a masonry wall 3’ to 6’ in height.
 This screen may be penetrated for access between parking lots.

 B. As an alternative screening requirement for parking lot edge(s) which abut street rights-of-way, a 3’ masonry wall to provide casual seating may be installed in place of the continuous row of shrubs described in A., above.

-C. In addition to screening, large maturing canopy trees shall line the parking lot; they shall be planted at a maximum of 40 ft. on center.
+C. In addition to screening, large maturing canopy trees shall line the parking lot; they shall be planted at a maximum of 40 feet on center.
 Tree planting strips at perimeter of lots shall be a minimum of 10 feet in width.
-Only where pre-existing overhead utility lines prevent use of large maturing trees may small maturing trees maximum 30 ft. on center be substituted.
+Only where pre-existing overhead utility lines prevent use of large maturing trees may small maturing trees maximum 30 feet on center be substituted.